BP-HUG/presentations/2016_april/2016-04-07_Let_a_thousand_lambdas_bloom.md

 _Abstract:_
 > Servant is becoming very popular for type-safe web routing in Haskell.
 However, we found that for our use case, it is somewhat overcomplicated and uncomfortable.
 We developed a similar, but simpler library, Solga, and found that it presents a number of advantages.

 This was also a demo.
-The Solga library will be open sourced in the near future.
-We will post a link when it is.
+The Solga library is now open source and you can find it here:
+* [The code for the Solga library][solga]

 [meetup]: http://www.meetup.com/Bp-HUG/events/230094042/
 [konig_terem]: https://immanuel60.hu/wp-content/uploads/2011/09/elte_ik_deli_epulet_alaprajz.jpg